Thesis and Dissertation Readings

 Graduate assistants will check a student's thesis and/or dissertations for documentation style, grammar and mechanics, and format at the UWF Writing Lab.

 A graduate Lab assistant will check your thesis/dissertation for documentation style, grammar and mechanics, and format.
 These readings are two hours in length.
 Lab assistants usually read one chapter at a time.
-Depending on the length of your chapters, you may need to schedule more than one session.
+Depending on the length of your chapters, you may need to schedule more than one session per chapter.
 Many departments require that theses and dissertations be read in the Lab before they are approved, so be sure to check with your department regarding this requirement.

 Readers typically do not check theses or dissertations for content, particularly the specialized content of literary, legal, historical, educational research, and scientific documents.
 Please speak with your professor and your thesis/dissertation coordinator if you have content-related questions.

 Additionally, since Lab assistants have not yet written their own theses or dissertations, they might not be entirely proficient in your discipline's documentation style and format, particularly the UWF Thesis and Dissertation Style Guide.
 The staff at the UWF Doctoral Support Center might be more helpful to you in that regard.
 Please consider contacting the UWF Doctoral Support Center if you have specific or specialized questions about documentation style and format.

 What are my options for a thesis or dissertation reading?

 This type of reading is similar to the face-to-face paper readings we offer to undergraduates except that you'll get approximately double the time of an undergraduate appointment and a graduate Lab assistant will read your thesis/dissertation.